-The Central Michigan University College of Medicine (CMED) was founded for the purpose of producing high-quality physicians for underserved rural and urban communities in the U.S. Midwest region, particularly in central and northern Michigan.
+The Central Michigan University College of Medicine was founded for the purpose of producing high-quality physicians for underserved rural and urban communities in the U.S. Midwest region, particularly in central and northern Michigan.

 Students admitted into the medical school will learn from a curriculum designed to prepare them to practice in these areas when they complete their residency training.
 This curriculum will utilize advanced technology, including state-of-the-art simulation and clinical skills labs.

 In addition to learning about the health needs of Michigan residents through the curriculum, students will gain first-hand experience by working with physicians and hospitals throughout the region.